CoderQuinn/QYSwipeCell/README.md

 To get familiar with Swift and cell swiping, implement it by referring to the repository: https://github.com/MortimerGoro/MGSwipeTableCell.
 With the greatest respect!

 # TODO
-TODO: Some bugs need bo be fixed and units test.
+TODO: Some bugs need bo be fixed and corver units test.
 After completing my job search, I will do it.

 ## License
 MIT License